 New shooters can get discouraged rather easily, as the process of ‘sighting in’ has so many steps and so many details that are actually so specific that making even the slightest detours might lead to mistakes and errors.

 Note that there are various factors that determine the accuracy of your shot, but there’s also a totally different set of factors that determine the accuracy of your rifle (scope).

-First and foremost, there distance between you and your target is the universal factor that affects both ends of the spectrum.
+First and foremost, their distance between you and your target is the universal factor that affects both ends of the spectrum.
 There’s a phenomenon that’s known as the Coriolis effect (in physics) which is described as ‘an inertial force that acts on objects that are in motion within a frame of reference that rotates with respect to an inertial frame’.

 What this means is that your bullet rotates and travels a certain path and is affected by both gravity and wind.
 No matter how good you adjust your scope, if you don’t take the Coriolis effect in the equation, your shit will eventually appear inaccurate.

 One of the best tricks to correctly adjust your scope is by firing three-shot groups at targets at varying distances.
 The reason why three is so important here is that an odd number will help you triangulate the error (for example, five could do the trick, as well as seven, but ammo is expensive).